 Tickets – We really think Park Hopper Tickets work best for this type of trip.
 With three days to explore we find coming and going is the order of the day, taking the parks in piecemeal.
 A few hours here a few there and for this you need Park Hopper Tickets, and they work out only $47 extra per ticket.

-Tips – Any Ticket of 3 or more days include one Magic Morning where you get access to the Disneyland Park one hour before anyone else, apart from hotel guests who will also share this perk.
-This a great way of getting a few rides in while queues are really low, many simply walk-on’s or 5 mins.
+Tips – Any Ticket of 3 or more days includes one Magic Morning where you get access to Disneyland Park one hour before anyone else, apart from hotel guests who will also share this perk.
+This is a great way of getting a few rides in while queues are really low, many simply walk-on’s or 5 mins.
 You will also get to experience the park at its quietest.

 Remember Days are not consecutive so if you want a rest day where you do something else, or literally NOTHING to recover that is fine, your ticket will still be valid for any remaining days. (up to 13 Days)